Call operation

 Selecting Email Address Data to include attribute values

-Suppose we want to add new email addresses to a particular contact without replacing any existing email addresses.
-This can be done by setting the Do_Not_Replace_All attribute of the Email address data field to
+If you want to add new email addresses to a particular contact without replacing the existing email addresses, we can set the Do_Not_Replace_All attribute of the Email address data field to

 Maintain Contact Information Data/Worker.../Email Address Data.
-This will generate all possible attributes for the Email address data field, including Do_Not_Replace_All.
+This generates all possible attributes for the Email address data field, including Do_Not_Replace_All.

 # Fields with multiple values